paazmaya/image-duplicate-remover/README.md

 ## Version history

 * `v0.2.0` (2017-06-)
   - Enable the use of existing SQLite database
   - Use `filesize` to find matches too, when `sha256` was not a match
+  - Minimum Node.js version lifted from `4.2.0` to `6.9.5`
 * `v0.1.0` (2017-02-07)
   - Gets the job simply done with SHA-256 :neckbeard: checking, hence first release.
 Released 6 months late.

 ## License